JackSzwergold/Writing/memories/Brunch at the Met.md

 “This all seems like bullshit,” I said to which Danny replied, “Oh come on, how much money did you bring along?” he asked.
 I said I had about $12 or $13.
 “That’s all?” he said and I responded, “How many tarts are we going to eat exactly?”
 He nodded and we rode the subway, transferred at Atlantic Avenue and headed to the Upper East Side.

 We got off the train and walked over to the small bakery and each bought a tart.
-I remmeber mine being something like cherry and lemon.
+I remember mine being something like cherry and lemon.
 Whatever, Danny and I had our blessed tarts and we were headed to the steps of the Met Museum.

 And after a few blocks, we finally reached our destination!
 The Met Museum steps itself.